 - have current residence (by choice) in the district and have lived in the district for at least five of the last six years, excluding any time spent in temporary accommodation.
-This requirement applies at the point of application and the point of offer; - have an immediate family member (parents, adult children, adult siblings) who is currently resident and has continuously been a resident within the district for at least ten years.
+This requirement applies at the point of application and the point of offer: - have an immediate family member (parents, adult children, adult siblings) who is currently resident and has continuously been a resident within the district for at least ten years.
 The customer must have a relationship with that family member and a need for their support or to provide support to that family member.
-The Council would consider a need for support to be a formal care requirement, child care needs or the need to assist in the care of a child with high complex needs.
-Any other exceptional circumstances will be considered on an individual basis.
+The Council would consider a need for support to be a formal care requirement, significant child care needs or the need to assist in the care of a child with high complex needs.
 This requirement applies at the point of application and the point of offer.